howsoai/howso-docs/_sources/getting_started/client_configuration.rst.txt

     - ``howso_path``

-      Specify a specific location to look for the Howso Engine (core).
+      Sets the location to look for the Howso Engine (core).
 This is an advanced setting used by developers.

     - ``howso_fname``

-      Specify a specific filename for the Howso Engine (core).
+      Sets the filename for the Howso Engine (core).
 This is an advanced setting used by developers.

     - ``trainee_template_path``

-      Specify the path to look for the howso-template trainee_template_fname - Specify the filename to use for the howso-template.
+      Sets the path to look for the howso-template howso-template.
       This is an advanced setting used by developers.